Yes to freezing 230 of Intellego's millions

 Photo: Christine Olsson/TT

-The Swedish Export Credit Agency (SEK) and the Swedish Export Credit Board (EKN) are jointly reporting the company Intellego to the police for suspicion of fraud, according to a press release.
+The Swedish Export Credit Agency (SEK) and the Swedish Export Credit Agency (EKN) have jointly reported the company to the police for fraud.

 "I can confirm that it is the Swedish Export Credit Agency and the Export Credit Board that have reported the suspicions of gross fraud and they are the plaintiffs in the investigation into the gross fraud," prosecutor Thomas Hertz tells TT.